.

 But what if this collective engagement fails to reach a consensus and instead creates decision-making paralysis?
 What then?

-A recent article in the Harvard Business Review (Leading a Midsize Business Through Change) touched on this topic, with the author, Ron Ashkenas, suggesting that “the real issue is not whether to get a large number of people involved or not - but rather how to get them involved.”
+An interesting article in the Harvard Business Review (Leading a Midsize Business Through Change) touched on this topic, with author Ron Ashkenas suggesting that “the real issue is not whether to get a large number of people involved or not - but how to get them involved.”

-In his article, Ashkenas, a Partner Emeritus at Schaffer Consulting and co-author of the Harvard Business Review Leader’s Handbook argues that it’s human nature to view change through a “will this be good or bad for me and my team” lens, and because of this, decision-making and concluding change becomes more difficult as more people get involved.
+Ashkenas, a Partner Emeritus at Schaffer Consulting and co-author of the Harvard Business Review Leader’s Handbook, argues its human nature to view change through a “will this be good or bad for me and my team” lens, and because of this, decision-making and concluding change becomes more difficult as more people get involved.

-In Ashkenas’ view, there’s a big difference between offering an opinion and being a decision-maker, and that’s where mid-sized companies can get lost.
-He believes decisions that affect the company’s direction should be made by a smaller team, namely the company’s CEO and his or her trusted executives.
+In his view, there’s a big difference between offering an opinion and being a decision-maker, and that’s where mid-sized companies can get lost.
+He believes decisions that affect the company’s direction should be made by a small team - namely the company’s CEO and trusted executives.
 Then, once a decision has been made, a larger group can work together to communicate and implement that decision.

 Laboratory Analysis